5. Lagrangian for LQ Control#

 Thus, the preceding argument establishes that

-The method will typically work so long as the eigenvalues of \(M\) split half inside and half outside the unit circle.
+will typically work so long as the eigenvalues of

 Systems in which eigenvalues (properly adjusted for discounting) fail to occur in reciprocal pairs arise when the system being solved is an equilibrium of a model in which there are distortions that prevent there being any optimum problem that the equilibrium solves.
 See [Ljungqvist and Sargent, 2018], ch 12.